 What happens if you are excessively charging the laptop battery?

 It should be fine if the battery isn’t fully discharged after every use.
-But excessively charging a laptop can cause it to overheat and cause damage.
+However excessively charging a laptop can cause it to overheat and cause damage.
 It may even lead to the failure of the battery.

 While it doesn’t harm the computer itself, it can overheat the battery.
 Therefore, keeping the battery plugged in when not in use is essential.